JoeLucas99/FinalTest/README.md

 If you haven't already done so:
   1. In your repository go to: Settings > Pages > Source > select GitHub Actions from the Source dropdown menu
   2. Change the "push: branches: ["main"]" branch to your desired branch in .github\workflows/ nextjs.yml
-  3. Change the "basePath: '/webanglematch'" your GitHub repositories's name in next.config.mjs
+  3. Change the "basePath: '/webanglematch'" to your GitHub repositories's name in next.config.mjs

 1. Push your changes to the main branch
 2. GitHub Actions will automatically: